18 Best Albanian Souvenirs to buy

 Homemade wooden souvenirs

-While in Albania, you would find a lot of homemade items, from pupas and ceramics to wooden souvenirs.
+While in Albania, you will find a lot of homemade items, from pupas and ceramics to wooden souvenirs.
 These come in various sizes and designs.

-From plates, pots, vases to traditional Albanian items or even sculptures of Skanderberg, you would find a lot of these in bazaars of Tirana or Korca.
+From plates, pots, and vases to traditional Albanian items or even sculptures of Skanderberg, you can find a variety of items in the in bazaars of Tirana or Korca.

 So if you’re wondering what to buy in Tirana, you can’t go wrong with some of these beautiful, handcrafted products made in Albania.